fwupd/fwupd/plugins/vbe/README.md

 configuration.
 This probably needs to use the `<firmware type="flashed">` piece of the xml file to specify an identifier for the family of boards supported by the update.

+## Version Considerations

+This plugin has been available since fwupd version `1.8.2`.